JaredJomar/Projects/TampermonkeyProjects/Netflix/readme.md

 ## Features

-- Automatically skips intros and outros on Netflix.
+- Automatically skips recaps, intros, and outros on Netflix.
 - Provides an option to cancel fullscreen mode.
 - Automatically enables fullscreen mode when a video starts.
-- Press F2 to open the settings
+- Press F2 to open the settings.

 ## Usage

-- The script will automatically skip intros and outros if the corresponding settings are enabled.
+- The script will automatically skip recaps, intros, and outros if the corresponding settings are enabled.
 - You can enable or disable these features through the settings dialog, which can be accessed from the Tampermonkey menu.
 - The script will automatically enable fullscreen mode when a video starts.

 ## Keyboard Shortcuts

-- No keyboard shortcuts are available for this script.
+- Press F2 to open the settings.
+- Press ESC to exit fullscreen mode.

 ## Author